Minecraftian14/KIIT-B20-Programs-1/README.md

      present, then display the position.
 Q.6) Write a program in 'C' to input N integers of an array and find the largest and smallest
      elements stored in this array.
+Q.7) Write a program in 'C' to count and print all the even elements and odd elements separately
+     of the given array with size 'N'.
+Q.8) Write a program in 'C' to print all the elements of the given array of size 'N', which are 3-digits even integers.
 ```
 ---